Branduolinės sintezės keliai

 7.3 Multilayer simulations

-8. Wider implications
+8. Broader implications

 8.1 Chemical evolution of galaxies